polyaxon/polyaxon/templates/experimentation/experiments.md

 The first thing that you need to do is to update the default `polyaxonfile.yml` that was generated.

-We will start first by adding the `run` section, for example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `run` section could look something like this
+We will start first by adding the `run` section.
+For example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `run` section could look something like this

 ```yaml